Understanding Shortfall Interest Charge

 Shortfall Interest in Banking Policies

 Banks implement shortfall interest charges as a preventive measure to discourage payment defaults.
-These charges are integral to risk management strategies.
+These charges are integral to cash flow issues to lenders.

 Conclusion: Managing Shortfall Interest Charges